 My maternal Grandfather was my greatest mentor in life.
 He, more than any other man I have ever known, demonstrated to me what it is to be like Jesus.
 I spent my summer vacations with him each year as a child.
-He and my Grandmother had a farm in the country on Lake Griffin in Leesburg, FL.
+He and my Grandmother had a country farm on Lake Griffin in Leesburg, FL.
+Pemble Road is named after my maternal Grandparents.
 He owned the property on both sides of US Highway 441 amounting to many acres of land.
-He also owned many acres in Lady Lake near where the Villages are now where he raised beef cattle and had over 300 acres of Orange Groves.
+He also owned many acres in Lady Lake near where the Villages are now where he raised Hereford beef cattle and had over 300 acres of Orange Groves.
 My mom inherited the land where the Harley Davidson Dealership sits now.
 She sold the property to them right before she died.
 My mom was born and raised in the house where the Mrs. Shawnee Psychic is now.
-My Grandfather passed on his "Evergreen Ferneries" business up the hill on Fern Drive to his son Frank, Jr. My Uncle Frank then passed "Evergreen" unto his son, my first cousin, Gordon.
-Isn't interesting that I named my pest control company, Mastergreen?
+My Grandfather passed on his "Evergreen Ferneries" business up Tomato Hill on Fern Drive to his son Frank, Jr. My Uncle Frank then passed "Evergreen" unto his son, my first cousin, Gordon.
+Isn't interesting that I named my pest control company, "Mastergreen"?

 Here is what my Grandfather taught me that has stuck with me until now...